apollusehs-devops/aws-centralized-logging/README.md

 $ cp new_certificate_key /etc/nginx/cert.key
 ```

-## Upgrading to v3.2
-Customers using v3.0.0 can upgrade to v3.2 by loading the new primary template.
-Spoke templates, however, must be removed and installed from the v3.2 spoke template.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes